-Description:

-As indicated in note 8 to the consolidated financial statements, the caption "Non-current assets held for sale" includes the investment in a Group company amounting to 32.8 million euros.

-With respect to this investment, in addition to the cost of the holding, the Group has granted loans to this entity not eliminated in the consolidation process, the balance of which at year-end amounted to 57.5 million euros, and has other 3.5 million euros in outstanding balances.
-As a result, the group's total investment to be recovered from the sale of the subsidiary amounts to 93.8 million euros.
+Description: Audit procedures: As indicated in note 8 to the consolidated financial statements, the caption "Non-current assets held for sale" includes the investment in a Group company amounting to 34.9 million euros.
+With respect to this investment, in addition to the cost of the holding, the Group has granted loans to this entity not eliminated in the consolidation process, the balance of which at year-end amounted to 50.1 million euros, and has other 3.8 million euros in outstanding balances.
+As a result, the group's total investment to be recovered from the sale of the subsidiary amounts to 88.8 million euros.
+Our audit procedures included: - reviewing the plans of the Group's Directors in relation to this asset, the valuations thereof made by third parties, as well as the actions taken to sell them.